Cirque du Soleil ties Asian expansion to Macau

 "So that's why we're here, to help develop the entertainment business not only in Macau but in all of China," he said.

 Cirque du Soleil's immediate goal is to maintain ZAIA as a flagship showcase in Macau, and will have the potential to grow into multiple shows per day.
-Vegas now features seven shows per day - excluding Cirque du Soleil's upcoming Michael Jackson show in October.
+Vegas now features seven shows per day and Cirque du Soleil is developing a Michael Jackson show there in October.

 "We hope to have three permanent shows in Macau one day and I see a day where we can have a permanent show in big Chinese cities like Shanghai and Beijing and who knows," Lamarre said.